eclipse-openj9/openj9-docs/docs/dump_javadump.md

 The next step in diagnosing the problem is to open the system dump that gets generated automatically when an `OutOfMemoryError` occurs.
 Open the dump with the [Eclipse Memory Analyzer tool (MAT)](https://www.eclipse.org/mat/) and search for the `StringBuffer` object, which should provide further clues about what went wrong.
 A common example is seeing the same `String` duplicated over and over again, which might indicate that code is stuck in a loop.

-  :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** If you want to use MAT to analyze your system dump, you must install the Diagnostic Tool Framework for Java (DTFJ) plugin in the Eclipse IDE.
+  :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** If you want to use MAT to analyze your system dump, you must install the Diagnostic Tool Framework for Java (DTFJ) plug-in in the Eclipse IDE.
 Select the following menu items:

 ```
 Help > Install New Software > Work with "IBM Diagnostic Tool Framework for Java" >
 ```

 If, unlike the previous scenario, you receive an `OutOfMemoryError` and the MEMINFO section shows that there is very little space left on the Java heap, the current thread information is typically not important.
 The current thread is simply the thread that happened to be current when the space ran out.
-In this situation you might want to increase your Java heap size.
+In this situation, you might want to increase your Java heap size.
 For help with this task, see [How to do heap sizing](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/mm_heapsizing.html).

 ### Native OutOfMemoryError